PrEP & PEP

 What is involved in taking PEP?

-PEP involves taking a 2 or 3 drug combination once or twice daily for four weeks.
+PEP involves taking a 2 or 3 drug combination once or twice daily for 4 weeks.
 The drugs need to be taken at certain times of the day and may need to be taken with food.
 It is very important not to miss any doses of PEP to give it the best chance of working.

 Does PEP have side effects?